blade100a/CSCD92/PS3-NI-and-Parallel-SM/README.md

 Problem Set 3 - Assignment - Numerical integration and Shared-memory Parallelization
 - Goal here is to calculates the integral of 4/(1+x^2) between xi=0 and xf=1 using left rieman sum, we want to see the performance from parallel and serial, compare
+- Also learning to perform an scaling analysis

 Current Problems: